The Sales Conversation – What can go wrong?

 “Do I believe I’m truly the best person to help them with this?”

-This focusing in on the client rather than on your own concerns allows you to have a conversation that comes from service, rather than feeling there is a set of “right and wrong” things you can say.
+This focus on the client rather than on your own personal worries and concerns allows you to have a conversation that comes from service, rather than feeling there is a set of “right and wrong” things you can say.

 It allows you to trust your intuition in that moment, to just “know” the perfect next thing to ask, because you are so tuned in to them.

-It allows you to ask much deeper and even braver questions than you otherwsise could.
-And explore issues they might not otherwise feel comfortable opening up about – because the sense of connection is so strong and they can tell that you are asking these questions or saying these things because you truly care, and you want to understand so you can make the best recommendation for them.
+It allows you to ask much deeper and even braver questions than you otherwise might.
+And to explore issues they might not otherwise feel comfortable opening up about – because the sense of connection is so strong and they can tell that you are asking these questions or saying these things because you truly care, and you want to understand so you can make the best recommendation for them.

 What stops you?